Blue Light Treatments in Orlando

 How is this procedure conducted?

-One of our Associates in Dermatology providers will uniformly apply Levulan® Kerastick Topical Solution to your AK lesions.
+One of our providers will uniformly apply Levulan® Kerastick Topical Solution to your AK lesions.
 Your provider will direct you to wait the recommended time in order to allow the solution to be absorbed by the AKs cells where it is converted to a chemical that makes the cells extremely sensitive to light.
 When the AKs cells are exposed to the BLU-U® blue light illuminator, a reaction occurs which destroys the AK cells.

 Before the treatment starts?